software-mansion-labs/expo-live-updates/README.md

 ## Platform Compatibility

 **Android Only**: This library is currently available exclusively for Android.
-Live Updates functionality is supported starting from **Android Baklava Preview (Android 16.0)** SDK.
-Note that the standard `Android 16.0 ("Baklava")` SDK won't support Live Updates; you must use the **Baklava Preview** SDK.
-If Live Updates are not available on the device's SDK version, standard notifications will be displayed instead.
+Live Updates functionality is supported starting from **API 36.1**.
+Note that the standard API 36.0 won't support Live Updates; you must use **API 36.1**.
+If Live Updates are not available, standard notifications will be displayed instead.

 **Looking for iOS?** If you need similar functionality for iOS, check out [expo-live-activity](https://github.com/software-mansion-labs/expo-live-activity) which provides Live Activities support for iOS 16.2+.

 ## How to run example app

-1. Prepare Android emulator with `Android Baklava Preview` SDK.
+1. Prepare Android emulator with `API 36.1`.
 2. Run `npm i` in root & `/example` directories.
 3. Run `npm run android` (or `npx expo run:android --device` to select proper emulator) in `example/` directory.